-Consultee Cey Findings and Issues and NGB's and which are delivered locally by Lincolnshire CSP with many partners of which local authorities are one.
+Consultee Key Findings and Issues and NGB's and which are delivered locally by Lincolnshire CSP with many partners of which local authorities are one.
 But are these programmes what are needed in NK Extensive use of an evidence base to set out direction for services but not really developed an integrated sporting profile and facility provision needs assessment.
 Very aware of the complicated land, building and contracted arrangements for leisure service delivery at NK Leisure Centre.
 Would like to consider way forward as shared service provision across councils' and unified management arrangements.
 Particular issue of very good sports facility provision at three RAF bases in the District but restricted access to them for community use.
 Want to know the realism of this changing and gaining more access.
-Lincolnshire Partnership CEO opons (with each District Council.
+See sports facility provision as an integral and essential part of community infrastructure - therefore very important the Core Strategy allocates inward investment funding to achieving community development - not seen as funding just for sports buildings.
+Lincolnshire Partnership CEO Consultation by extensive phone conversations and based on reviewing findings from consultation with each district Council.
+Lincolnshire CSP has agreed working and funding arrangements with each District Council.
 Relationship works well and is mutually supportive.
 However District Council's are only one of several partners for Lincolnshire CSP in the definition and delivery of sports development across Lincolnshire.
 Key players for CSP are Sport England and National Governing Bodies of Sport.
 They set policy direction across sport and for each sport.
 They have funds, programmes and initiatives they wish to deliver through Lincolnshire CSP.
 This can be broad based and targeted programmes to increase sport participation and it can be sport or club sport specific.
 Local authorities are one key player in this service delivery but not the only or necessarily biggest partners.
 Schools, sports clubs, HE and FE are bigger players because thy have facilities and specific programmes can be delivered through them.
 Accessing local authority managed sports buildings is more challenging because they have their own programmes, operation and cost recovery to meet as well as develop sport.
 Acknowledge that the strategic relationship between Lincolnshire CSP and the Central Lincolnshire authorities as to who does what could and should be better defined.
 So as to ensure specific initiatives and programmes can have long term benefits in increasing sports participation and sports development - initiatives led to longer term development - so know who does what and how to make it more cohesive.
 Central Lincolnshire is not an area/definition which has resonance with Lincolnshire CSP.
-If local authorities want to work together and deliver services across CL then Lincolnshire CSP can adapt but it does have a Lincolnshire wide remit and will NGB's recognise CL?
+If local authorities want to work together and deliver services across CL then Lincolnshire than others.
+NGB's which have a capital programme are much more urban and City focused, eg swimming, athletics and football.